TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Conditions.rst

 .. code-block:: typoscript

-   (Some TypoScript)
+   # ... some TypoScript

    [ condition ]

-   (Some TypoScript only parsed if the condition is met.)
+   # .... some more TypoScript (only parsed if the condition is met.)

    [GLOBAL]